davidar/peruse/test/wapo-1.md

 **Read more:**

-[Tunisia’s Islamists get a sobering lesson in governing]
+[Tunisia’s Islamists get a sobering lesson in governing][souring on Islamist-led rule]

 [Tunisia sends most foreign fighters to Islamic State in Syria][\[Read: Tunisia sends most foreign fighters to Islamic State in Syria\]]